 As illustrated in Figure 6.24 (Section 6.7.2.2) and in Figure 2.2 of SR1.5 (Rogelj et al., 2018a), the total aerosol ERF change in stringent mitigation pathways is expected to be dominated by the effects from the phase-out of SO2 contributing to a warming.
-Recent emission inventories and observations of trends in AOD (see Section 2.2.6 and 6.2.1) show that it is very likely that there have been reductions in global SO2 emissions and in aerosol burdens over the last decade.
+Recent emission inventories and observations of trends in AOD (Sections 2.2.6 and 6.2.1) show that it is very likely that there have been reductions in global SO2 emissions and in aerosol burdens over the last decade.
 Here, we use 2019 as the reference year rather than the ‘Recent Past’ defined as the average over 1995–2014 (Section 4.1) in order to exclude the recent emission reductions when discussing the different possible futures.

 The role of the different SLCFs, and also the net of all the SLCFs relative to the total warming in the scenarios, is quite different across the SSP scenarios varying with the summed levels of climate change mitigation and air pollution control (Figure 6.24).
-In the scenario without climate change mitigation but with strong air pollution control (SSP5-8.5) all the SLCFs (CH4, aerosols, tropospheric O3) and the HFCs (with lifetimes less than 50 years) add to the warming, while in the strong climate change and air pollution mitigation scenarios (SSP1-1.9 and SSP1-2.6), the emission controls act to reduce methane, ozone and BC, and these reductions thus contribute to cooling.
+In the scenario without climate change mitigation but with strong air pollution control (SSP5-8.5) all the SLCFs (CH4, aerosols and tropospheric O3) and the HFCs (with lifetimes less than 50 years) add to the warming, while in the strong climate change and air pollution mitigation scenarios (SSP1-1.9 and SSP1-2.6), the emission controls act to reduce methane, ozone and BC, and these reductions thus contribute to cooling.
 In all scenarios, except SSP3-7.0, emission controls lead to a reduction of the aerosols relative to 2019, causing a warming.
-However, the warming from aerosol reductions is stronger in the SSP1 scenarios (with best estimates of 0.21°C in 2040 and 0.4°C in 2100 in SSP1-2.6) because of higher emission reductions from stronger decrease of fossil-fuel use in these scenario than in SSP5-8.5 (0.13°C in 2040 and 0.22°C in 2100).
+However, the warming from aerosol reductions is stronger in the SSP1 scenarios (with best estimates of 0.21°C in 2040 and 0.4°C in 2100 in SSP1-2.6) because of higher emission reductions from stronger decrease of fossil fuel use in these scenarios than in SSP5-8.5 (0.13°C in 2040 and 0.22°C in 2100).
 The changes in methane abundance contribute a warming of 0.14°C in SSP5-8.5, but a cooling of 0.14°C in SSP1-2.6 by the end of the 21st century relative to 2019.
-Furthermore, under SSP5-8.5, HFCs induce a warming of 0.06°C with a very likely range of [0.04 to 0.08°C] in 2050 and 0.2 [0.1 to 0.3] °C by the end of the 21st century, relative to 2019, while under SSP1-2.6, warming due to HFCs is negligible (below 0.02°C) (high confidence).
+Furthermore, under SSP5-8.5, HFCs induce a warming of 0.06°C with a very likely range of [0.04 to 0.08] °C in 2050 and 0.2 [0.1 to 0.3] °C by the end of the 21st century, relative to 2019, while under SSP1-2.6, warming due to HFCs is negligible (below 0.02°C) (high confidence).
 This assessment relies on these estimates, which are based on updated ERFs and HFC lifetimes.
-It is in accordance with previous estimates (Section 6.6.3.2) of the efficiency of implementation of the Kigali Amendment and national regulations.
-It is very likely that under a stringent climate and air pollution mitigation scenario (SSP1-2.6), the warming induced by changes in methane, ozone, aerosols, and HFCs towards the end of 21st century, will be very low compared with the warming they would cause under SSP5-8.5 scenario (0.14 °C in SSP1-2.6 versus 0.62 °C in SSP5-8.5).
+It is in accordance with previous estimates (Section 6.6.3.2) of the efficiency of the implementation of the Kigali Amendment and national regulations.
+It is very likely that under a stringent climate and air pollution mitigation scenario (SSP1-2.6), the warming induced by changes in methane, ozone, aerosols and HFCs towards the end of the 21st century, will be very low compared with the warming they would cause under the SSP5-8.5 scenario (0.14 °C in SSP1-2.6 vs 0.62 °C in SSP5-8.5).